Dudley Johnson (British Army officer): Military career

 Johnson served with the Wiltshire Regiment in the Second Boer War.
 He transferred to the South Wales Borderers upon graduating from the Royal Military College, Sandhurst in 1903.

-He went to serve in World War I, earning the Distinguished Service Order in 1915 for bravery in late 1914, with the citation reading:
+He went to serve in the First World War, earning the Distinguished Service Order in 1915 for bravery in late 1914, with the citation reading:

-He was later awarded a bar to his DSO towards the end of the war, with the citation for the bar stating:
+Johnson was later awarded a bar to his DSO towards the end of the war, with the citation for the bar stating:

-He was 34 years old, and an acting lieutenant-colonel in the South Wales Borderers, British Army, commanding the 2nd Battalion, Royal Sussex Regiment during the First World War when the following deed took place at the Sambre Canal, France for which he was awarded the VC.
+He was 34 years old, and an acting lieutenant-colonel in the South Wales Borderers, British Army, commanding the 2nd Battalion, Royal Sussex Regiment when the following deed took place at the Sambre Canal, France for which he was awarded the VC.

 Between the wars he attended the Staff College, Camberley from 1923 to 1924 and held a number of instruction and staff posts before being appointed commanding officer of the 2nd Battalion, North Staffordshire Regiment in 1928.
-He commanded the 12th (Secunderbad) Infantry Brigade in 1933 and became General Officer Commanding (GOC) of the 4th Division from 1938 to 1940.
+He commanded the 12th (Secunderabad) Infantry Brigade in 1933 and became General Officer Commanding (GOC) of the 4th Division from 1938 to 1940.
 He was replaced as divisional commander after the Battle of Dunkirk in June 1940 and made GOC Aldershot Command later on in 1940 before becoming Inspector of Infantry in 1941.
 He retired in 1944 and was Colonel of the South Wales Borderers from 1944 to 1949.

 His Victoria Cross is displayed at the South Wales Borderers Museum, Brecon, Powys, Wales.

 Family

-He was married to Marjorie Grisewood, who died in 1950.
+Johnson was married to Marjorie Grisewood, who died in 1950.
 They had one son and two daughters and, after his wife's death, spent the last 25 years of his life a widower.